SimonTeixidor/flac2opus/README.md

-# flac2opus - Converts directory tree of flac files to [opus](https://www.opus-codec.org/)
-This script rebuilds an entire flac music library with the opus codec.
-The folder hierarchy of the output is identical with the input.
-Encoding is multithreaded for good performance.

-The script copies album art that is named either "cover.jpg" or "folder.jpg".
+# flac2opus.sh
+flac2opus.sh recursively encodes a directory of flac format files to opus, recreating the same directory structure in the output directory.
+It makes use of all CPU cores (or as many as you would like).
+The tool does partial updates, so that only new or modified files are (re-)encoded.
+Encodes are removed if the original no longer exists.
+Album art is copied to the encoded directory if its name matches {cover,folder}.{jpg,png}.

 ## Usage
 ```
-./flac2opus.sh path/to/flac path/to/lossy
+Usage:
+    ./flac2opus.sh [options] <FLAC_DIR> <LOSSY_DIR>

+Options:
+    -h          Print this help page
+    -b <kbit/s> Set which bitrate to encode to
+    -j <jobs>   Run up to <jobs> encoder processes in parallel.
 ```

 ## Dependencies
-Flac, opus-tools, bash, GNU find, GNU parallel.
+Flac, opus-tools, bash.